|

 -

-is trying very hard to convince us that it is a wasp.
+is trying very hard to convince us that we are dealing with a wasp.

 -